tawasta/website/README.md

 Website Futurality Theme
 ==================

-Futurality Theme For the website
+Futurality theme for the website-module

 Features
 ========
 * Simplifies the website
+* Adds some Futurality-colours